 Minnesota department of Labor and Industry Apprenticeship Requirements:

-- Wage must increase with training and education hours and at the end of the 12-month program be a living wage as determined by MN Department of Labor and Industry (adjusted by region/ area of employment)
+- Employers determine starting wage, and wage must increase with training and education hours.
+At the end of the 12-month program, wage must be a living wage as determined by MN Department of Labor and Industry (adjusted by region/ area of employment).

-- Minimum of 144 hours of relevant educational instruction must be provided (this can include the CHW Certificate Program at an accredited intuition)
+- Minimum of 144 hours of relevant educational instruction must be provided (this can include the CHW Certificate Program at an accredited intuition, and standard organizational onboarding).